Enhancing OLAP Resilience at LinkedIn: Zone-Aware Placement and Rebalancing

 \subsection{Impact-Free Data Rebalance}

 Given a target assignment---whether computed by the MZ-aware algorithm above or by any other placement policy---the system must transition from the current state to the desired state without degrading query performance.
 One option is to manage resource consumption during data loading (e.g., throttling downloads, limiting index builds).
-However, such a solution would introduce substantial complexity into segment-loading code for operations that are relatively infrequent (in our experience, tables are uplifted quarterly based on traffic projections).
+However, such a solution would introduce substantial complexity into segment-loading code for operations that are relatively infrequent.

 We instead propose a simpler strategy: drain query traffic from hosts while they download substantial data.
 This approach is enabled by Pinot's data model, which is mostly immutable with multiple serving replicas per segment.